bergkvist/prosjektoppgave/report/report.md

 ### HeaveLock and HeaveSIM
 HeaveLock is a startup in Trondheim that originally set out to create a valve to mitigate the pressure fluctuations caused by the heaving motion.
 On their way to acheiving this goal - they created a simulator to simulate the actual pressure fluctuations.
 It turned out that this tool in itself was very valuable to the oil industry - as it could predict whether it was safe to drill on any given day (given weather conditions, well geometry and fluid properties).
 This simulator was named HeaveSIM.
 HeaveSIM produces a range of output files in .txt and .csv formats.
 Being able to visualize the output data in an understandable and intuitive way is of importance to HeaveLock and their customers - and is the problem that this project work intends to solve.
 Note that HeaveSIM itself will be considered a black box - where we are only concerned with actually visualizing the input and output data, and not the implementation of HeaveSIM itself.

+## Scope
+The scope of this project is to create a web user interface with the following capabilities:

+  * Static 3D visualization in web of well trajectory including information on:
+    * Riser, casings and liners, open hole section
+  * Animated 3D visualization in web or colorized visualization of a chosen simulation
+    * Visualization of pressure along the annulus of the well
+    * Visualization of pressure along drill string
+    * Visualization of stress along drill string
+  * Cross browser compatibility
+    * The application should work in Internet Explorer, Edge, and mobile browsers on Android and iPhone.
+  * Performance
+    * The application should be performant, and provide an intuitive user experience.

+# Theory
 ## The HeaveSIM output data
+Before we start thinking about how we are going to visualize the input/output data, it is probably a good idea to try to understand the structure of this data first - and what it represents.
 The HeaveSIM simulator produces a range of output files - organized in a folder structure.
-For the simulation "Connection_4749mMD" of "Well_2", we have the following structure (which is a mix of input and output files):
+For the simulation "Connection_4739mMD" of "Well_2", we have the following structure (which is a mix of input and output files):

 `./HeaveSim simulations/Well_2/Connection_4739mMD/`